kryptx/palmetto/README.md

 The Resource server should verify that all required IVs are present.

 * If not, it most likely means they are using a non-conforming PIP.
-You are encouraged to reject the authorization code.
+You are encouraged to reject the authentication request.
 * If so, the data may be treated as belonging to that Palmetto ID.

 ### Personal Identity Provider (PIP)